Fountain Filters logo

 Fluoride is naturally occurring so you will have some fluoride in there.
 But you may want to find out if fluoride has been introduced to bump the levels up as part of a public heath measure.

-Once you’ve checked whether you have fluoride free water using our ‘is my water fluoridated postcode UK finder’, you’re now able to decide whether you want to remove it, if it is in there.
+Once you’ve checked whether you have fluoride in your tap water by visiting your local water supplier's website, you'll be in a position to decide whether you want to remove it, if it is in there.

 The question is how to remove fluoride from water.